Triptych, digital c-print

 Edition of 3 + 2 AP

-- Exhibited at El Museo de Los Sures, New York, USA
+- First photograph series exhibited in 2014 at El Museo de Los Sures, New York

 - Second photograph series exhibited in 2018 at the Architecture Building, Technische Universität – Berlin